-Highlights 2019-2020
+Highlights 2020-2021

-- Extension to and repairs to the footpath and cycle way networks in Goondiwindi, Yelarbon, Texas and Inglewood. - Completion of the annual gravel resheet program and bitumen reseal program on various roads throughout the regional area. - Continuation of water main upgrade and augmentation works within Council's water supply areas. - Continued upgrade of non-compliant playground equipment. - Various renewal and upgrade works at Yelarbon water treatment plant. - Continuation of bitumen seal extension on Goodar Road. - Continuation of bitumen seal extension on Daymar Weengallon Road. - Shoulder resheeting works on Pollocks Road and Kerimbilla Road. - Continuation of kerb and gutter improvements in Goondiwindi, Inglewood and Texas. - Floodway rehabilitations and improvements on Greenup Limevale Road and Windamore Road. - Safety improvements initiatives undertaken on Kondar Road, Minnel Road, Talwood Mungindi Road and Riverton Road. - Continuation of the installation of telemetry systems for all water and sewerage treatment plants and pump stations. - Completion of annual plant replacement program. - Completion of planning works on Yelarbon Keetah Road to allow for road train access. - Replacement of existing traffic islands within Goondiwindi. - Renewal and upgrade of irrigation systems within Goondiwindi to more efficient systems. - Installation of new or replacement water supply bores in Texas, Yelarbon and Goondiwindi. - Refurbishment of Imoff tanks at Inglewood, Texas and Yelarbon sewerage treatment plants. - Upgrade of sewerage pump station one in Yelarbon. - Intersection widening in the Inglewood industrial area. - Backup generators at water and sewerage facilities in Inglewood, Goondiwindi and Talwood.
+- Extension to and repairs to the footpath and cycle way networks in Talwood, Goondiwindi, Yelarbon, Texas and Inglewood. - Completion of the annual gravel resheet program and bitumen reseal program on various roads throughout the regional area. - Continuation of water main upgrade and augmentation works within Council's water supply areas. - Continued upgrade of non-compliant playground equipment. - Construction of additional reservoirs at Yelarbon and Talwood water treatment plants. - Continuation of bitumen seal extension on Goodar Road. - Continuation of bitumen seal extension on Daymar Weengallon Road. - Shoulder resheeting works on Talwood Mungindi, Aerodrome, Pollocks, Polo and Riverton Roads. - Continuation of kerb and gutter improvements in Goondiwindi, Inglewood and Texas. - Floodway rehabilitations and improvements on Merton and Talwood Mungindi Roads. - Pavement rehabilitation and improvements on Minnel Road. - Continuation of the installation of telemetry systems for all water and sewerage treatment plants and pump stations. - Completion of annual plant replacement program. - Commencement of upgrade works on Yelarbon Keetah Road to allow for road train access. - Pedestrian safety improvements near Callandoon and Herbert Street intersection Goondiwindi. - Renewal and upgrade of irrigation systems within Goondiwindi to more efficient systems. - Continuation of water supply security works in all potable water supplies.